antixenoinitiative/axiwikisite/_guides/basic-combat-guide.md

 **If the swarm is between you and the interceptor, turn around in FA-off and face the swarm.** You are now in a maneuver known as the **reverski** (demonstration right).
 Keep an eye on your distance to the interceptor, if it gets closer than 5 km, put it directly behind you and boost.

+{: .note }
-**Note:** Wait until your boost terminates to make any course adjustments, otherwise your boost will partially kill your relative velocity to the interceptor.
+Wait until your boost terminates to make any course adjustments, otherwise your boost will partially kill your relative velocity to the interceptor.

 Despite your weapon status on the HUD, you can target and attack the swarm with remote flak at an effective range of 7 km.
 When the swarm is between 4-6 km away, it will proceed in a straight line towards you.
 Fire your remote flak and release when the reticle turns red (accompanied by a beep).
 You should see green “sparks” as the swarm is destroyed.
 Once the swarm is closer, it will begin evasive maneuvers. **At this point, attempt to notice the pattern of movement and preemptively fire at where the targeting reticle is moving towards rather than to where it currently points.**